DiamondCoder02/Uni_Webprograming_2023/README.md

 PTE-TTK Uni programming 2023-24/1

-Learning Website making for university
+Learning Website making for university.

 ## If you copy the code, at least change it